What is freezer burn, and how can you prevent it?

 Learn more about caring for refrigerated and frozen foods

-How to Prevent Freezing Food in the Refrigerator Are you noticing that your food freezes in your refrigerator?
+How to Prevent Freezing Food in the Refrigerator Is your refrigerator freezing everything all of the sudden?
 Get help fixing this issue and keep your refrigerator from freezing food again with our guide.

 How to Defrost Your Freezer Not sure how to defrost your freezer?
 Our guide will show you how to defrost a freezer so you can keep your day moving.